mihai-chiorean/neti/README.md

 ```
 will build and start the gateway in a docker container

-3.
+3. In a separate terminal
 ```
-ssh -o testuser@localhost -p 8022
+go run internal/proxy/proxy.go
 ```
-Will open an ssh channel to the gateway that will reply back with what you type.
-The password is hardcoded as `tiger`
+which will open an http server on port 8085

+4. In another terminal `curl localhost:8085` will respond with "hello world"